mattkumar/blog/content/project/funnelR/index.md

 >`install.packages('funnelR')`

-In retrospect, I've learned quite a bit since about package building, reproducibility and the need of tests.
+In retrospect, I've learned quite a bit since about package building, reproducibility and the need for tests.
 Many of which are *absent* here.

 I've included this entry here as it served as a major milestone for personal development.
+It even made the [Top 40 New Package Picks]( https://rviews.rstudio.com/2018/04/30/march-2018-top-40-new-package-picks/) shortly after it was released.

 I leave you with the vignettes to see what this package is all about.
-To give some context, in a previous role, and similar to forest plots, funnel plots were a staple of most statistical analyses involving our population-level data holdings.
+To give some context, in a previous role funnel plots were a staple of most statistical analyses involving our population-level data holdings.

 >The `funnelR` package provides a flexible framework for creating funnel plots for proportion data.
 A funnel plot is a powerful visualization in the analysis of unit level performance relative to some criterion.
 It readily allows identification of units that are `In Control` or `Extreme` according to a benchmark at a specified level of confidence (e.g.95%).